j19sch/fourhourtester/_solutions/Modelling_SandeepGarg.markdown

 3. _Sync Feature Test_ - Checking out how it syncs different calendar If I go to create my calendar let’s say by choosing some dates from US Holidays, India Holidays, My Vacations and my Wife vacation dates

-4._ Exploring APIs used by this application_ – App making API calls while CRUD operations, Importing/Exporting over the web, Sharing calendars, etc.
+4. _Exploring APIs used by this application_ – App making API calls while CRUD operations, Importing/Exporting over the web, Sharing calendars, etc.

 **_-- Data Tour - What I would want to Explore, Understand, Check and then Test --_**